Welcome to Orbit. We want you to know and understand your rights and our rights as defined below. Please review carefully. Here are some highlights:

 - Nurses in California and many other states are now eligible to use our AMA PRA Category 1 CreditTM for contact (CE) hours

-- We offer genuine AMA PRA Category 1 CreditTM and ABIM MOC Points as detailed in the CME accreditation statement
+- We offer AMA PRA Category 1 CreditTM and ABIM MOC Points as detailed in the CME accreditation statement

 - Information you upload or post to Orbit may be seen by others